johan/mindfulness/README.md

   and unabashed awareness of my limits,
   I notice that I can love myself and that I become more lovable too.

+* I never give up on believing that everyone has an innate goodness and that being open can contribute to bringing it out.